 How Big is a Blue Whale?

 Scientists estimate that there are over one million species of animals on the earth today.
-From common house pets, farmhouse critters, and safari species, to water wildlife, jungle vertebrates, and mountain creatures, the list of astonishing animals is almost endless.
+From common house pets, farmhouse critters, and safari species to water wildlife, jungle vertebrates, and mountain creatures, the list of astonishing animals is almost endless.
 Of all the amazing creatures that call our planet home, one is known for its remarkable size and appearance.

 This creature forgoes the four legs and fuzzy ears for a life as a marine mammal in our vast and incredible oceans.
 This marine mammal is scientifically named Balaenoptera musculus but is more commonly known as the blue whale.

-The blue whale Balaenoptera is the largest animal on the earth.
+The blue whale Balaenoptera musculus is the largest animal on the earth.
 A member of the baleen whale species, blue whales are not only the biggest animals but one of the most astonishing.

-Their blue whale size tail measures between 12 and 15 feet wide, giving onlookers a whale of a time when spotting a blue whale size fluke in the wild.
-Their blue whale heart weighs close to 500 pounds and is roughly the size of a Volkswagen Bug automobile.
+If you’re wondering how big a blue whale’s heart is, the answer is that it weighs more than 1,000 pounds and is roughly the size of a Volkswagen Bug automobile.
 Each beat of their heart is so powerful that it can be heard from over a mile away with sonar equipment.

 With a heart so big, the immense amount of blood being pumped to and from it must be carried through giant-sized arteries.
 In fact, their arteries are so large that a full-grown adult human could swim through them.

+If the size of their heart, brain, tail flukes, arteries, and lungs don’t paint the full picture of these incredibly large animals, a quick comparison may do the trick.
 Not only is the blue whale the largest animal on the planet today, but it always has been.
 In comparison to the largest known dinosaur, Patagotitan mayorum, their length is somewhat relative to one another with the Pataogtitan believed to measure in at 120 feet, but weighing less than a blue whale at almost 140,000 pounds.

-According to the international whaling commission, they have been listed as endangered with their numbers depleted due to commercial whaling.
+According to the international whaling commission, blue whales have been listed as endangered with their numbers depleted due to commercial whaling.
 This is also true for their baleen whale relative, the fin whale, which shares their endangered species listing as well as similar threats that include vessel strikes and ocean noise.